HypothesisWorks/hypothesis/docs/details.rst

 .. code:: python

   @given(integers(), integers(), integers())
-  def f(x, y):
+  def g(x, y):
       pass

   @given(integers())
-  def g(x, *args):
+  def h(x, *args):
       pass

-  @given(x=integers())
+  @given(integers(), x=integers())
-  def h(x, y):
+  def i(x, y):
       pass

   @given()
-  def i(x, y):
+  def j(x, y):
       pass

 The rules for determining what are valid uses of given are as follows:

-1. Arguments passed as keyword arguments must cover the right hand side of the argument list.
-That is, if you provide an argument as a keyword you must also provide everything to the right of it.
+1. You may pass any keyword argument to given.
-2. Positional arguments fill up from the right, starting from the first argument not covered by a keyword argument.
-(Note: Mixing keyword and positional arguments is supported but deprecated as its semantics are highly confusing and difficult to support.
-You'll get a warning if you do).
+2. Positional arguments to given are equivalent to the rightmost named arguments for the test function.
-3. If the function has variable keywords, additional arguments will be added corresponding to any keyword arguments passed.
-These will be to the right of the normal argument list in an arbitrary order.
+3. positional arguments may not be used if the underlying test function has varargs or arbitrary keywords.
-4. If the function has varargs, positional arguments to :func:`@given <hypothesis.core.given>` are not supported.
-Keyword arguments may be passed, however.
+4. Functions tested with given may not have any defaults.

-If you don't have kwargs then the function returned by :func:`@given <hypothesis.core.given>` will have the same argspec (i.e. same arguments, keyword arguments, etc) as the original but with different defaults.
+The reason for the "rightmost named arguments" behaviour is so that using :func:`@given <hypothesis.core.given>` with instance methods works: self will be passed to the function as normal and not be parametrized over.

-The reason for the "filling up from the right" behaviour is so that using :func:`@given <hypothesis.core.given>` with instance methods works: self will be passed to the function as normal and not be parametrized over.
+The function returned by given has all the arguments that the original test did , minus the ones that are being filled in by given.

 -------------------------
 Custom function execution